pmjones/adr/README.md

-# Action-Domain-Response
+# Action-Domain-Responder

 Organizes a single interaction between a web client and a web application into three distinct roles.

 ```
-    Action ---> Response
+    Action ---> Responder
       ||
     Domain
 ```

 ## Terms

-_Action_ (taken from `<form action="...">`) is the logic that connects the _Domain_ and _Response_.
+_Action_ (taken from `<form action="...">`) is the logic that connects the _Domain_ and _Responder_.

 _Domain_ is the domain logic.
 It manipulates the domain, session, application, and environment data, modifying state and persistence as needed.

-_Response_ is logic to build an HTTP response or response description.
+_Responder_ is logic to build an HTTP response or response description.
 It deals with body content, templates and views, headers and cookies, status codes, and so on.

 ## Narrative

 The term MVC has experienced some [semantic diffusion](http://martinfowler.com/bliki/SemanticDiffusion.html) from its original meaning, especially in a web context.
-Because of this diffusion, the _Action-Domain-Response_ pattern description is intended as a web-specific refinement of the MVC pattern.
+Because of this diffusion, the _Action-Domain-Responder_ pattern description is intended as a web-specific refinement of the MVC pattern.

 I think ADR more closely fits what we actually do in web development on a daily basis.
 For example, this pattern is partly revealed by how we generally do web routing and dispatch.
 We generally route and dispatch *not* to a controller class per se, but to a particular action method within a controller class.